AsyncAF/AsyncAF/CONTRIBUTING.md

 ## Workflow

-To demonstrate the proper workflow for contributing to AsyncAF, (❤️ Thanks! ❤️) let's say you want to add a hypothetical feature on the AsyncAf prototype; for example, a method that acts on an array of numbers or promises that resolve to numbers and naively adds them up.
+To demonstrate the proper workflow for contributing to AsyncAF, (❤️ Thanks! ❤️) let's say you want to add a hypothetical feature on the AsyncAF prototype; for example, a method that acts on an array of numbers or promises that resolve to numbers and naively adds them up.

 <hr>